Helping your deaf child with maths

 - Explain that with maths there’s often more than one way to a solve problem.
 If you want to learn more about current teaching methods, you can find out more

 - Ask your child to explain their understanding - get them to teach you.

 Children are tested on their maths skills at different times throughout primary school.
 Children should not feel anxious or pressured and all testing and assessment must take into account the needs of your child, for example, their communication and learning needs.
 Your child’s school should keep you informed about when and how these tests will be administered.
 If you have concerns contact the school and ask them what they will do to support your child.
-You can find out more about test and assessments here.
+Find out more about test and assessments.

 There are lots of maths cartoons, programmes and games which children can watch and play to help them practice maths skills.
 Many young children enjoy watching and playing the same thing over and over again and this can help them feel confident and secure about maths.
 For younger children, it’s particularly helpful if you sit with your child when they’re watching a television programme or playing a game or app so that you can interact with them and support their learning.